Fire-friendly weather to return to Northern California

 Heat waves and historic drought tied to climate change have made wildfires harder to fight in the American West.
 Scientists have said climate change has made the region much warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more frequent and destructive.

 Northwest of the Dixie Fire in the Shasta-Trinity National Forest, hundreds of homes remained threatened by the McFarland and Monument fires, which continued growing.
-About a fifth of the McFarland Fire was contained and none of the Monument Fire.
+About a quarter of the McFarland Fire was contained and about 3% of the Monument Fire was contained.

 South of the Dixie Fire, firefighters prevented further growth of the River Fire, which broke out Wednesday near Colfax and destroyed 68 homes.